-Kathleen Fraser was born on March 22, 1935 in Tulsa, Oklahoma.
-She received her BA from Occidental College in Los Angeles, California in 1959, after which she moved to New York to work in an editorial position at Mademoiselle
+Kathleen Fraser was born on March 22, 1935, in Tulsa, Oklahoma.
+She received her BA from Occidental College in Los Angeles in 1959.

 (Kelsey Street Press, 1984).
 Among her influences were Stanley Kunitiz